SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 ## Sample codec microservice implementation

 In this repository, you'll find a very straightforward codec example, the lansitec codec (`lora-codec-lansitec`).
 It is implemented in Spring Boot.

-Below are the steps to be followed while implementing the microservice.
+Follow the steps below while implementing the microservice:

 1) Annotate the Main class with `@CodecMicroserviceApplication`